 Read on for a high-level overview of which types of student loans you could apply for, as well as some advantages and disadvantages of taking out those loans in your name.

 Parent PLUS Federal Student Loans

-• A fixed interest rate (for loans first disbursed on or after July 1, 2019, and before July 1, 2020, the interest rate is 7.08%)
+• A fixed interest rate (for loans first disbursed on or after July 1, 2023, and before July 1, 2024, the interest rate is 8.05%)

 • Deferment under certain conditions

 • Possible eligibility for Public Service Loan Forgiveness

 To apply for a Parent PLUS loan, your child must first file the Free Application for Federal Student Aid, also known as FAFSA®.
 Then, eligible parents of undergraduate students can fill out the Direct PLUS Loan Application online.

 It’s not possible to transfer a Parent PLUS loan to your child.
 However, Parent PLUS refinancing with a private lender may allow your child to refinance a Parent PLUS loan in their name.

 Keep in mind that your child may be eligible for federal student aid including federal loans, scholarships, and grants too.
 If your child is taking out federal student loans, they may be eligible for:

 • Direct Subsidized Loans.
 These loans are subsidized by the federal government and students are not responsible for paying accrued interest while they are enrolled, during the loan’s grace period, or during qualifying terms of deferment.